Census shows US is diversifying, white population shrinking

 People who identify as a race other than white, Black, Asian, American Indian, Native Hawaiian or Pacific Islander — either alone or in combination with one of those races — jumped to 49.9 million people, surpassing the Black population of 46.9 million people as the nation’s second-largest racial group, according to the Census Bureau.

-But demographers said that may have to do with Hispanic uncertainty about how to answer the race question on the census form, as well as changes the Census Bureau made in processing responses.
+But demographers said that may have to do with Hispanic uncertainty about how to answer the race question on the census form.

-The Hispanic population boomed over the decade, growing by almost a quarter to 62.1 million residents in 2020 and accounting for almost half of the overall U.S. population growth, which was the slowest since the Great Depression.
+The Hispanic population grew by almost a quarter over the decade, to 62.1 million residents in 2020.
 By comparison, the non-Hispanic growth rate over the decade was 4.3%.

 The data “demonstrates that the Latino community is a huge and increasing part of our nation’s future,” said Thomas Saenz, president of the Mexican American Legal Defense and Educational Fund.